MicroCoreLabs/Projects/README.md

 My YouTube Channel with some videos of the stuff in action: www.youtube.com/channel/UC9B3TaEUon-araO2j7tp9jg/videos

+Boards:

+	MCL86jr -  IBMPCjr Accelerator which performs 4X faster than an IBM PC

 Emulated Processors:

 	MCL68 - Motorola 68000 Emulator written in C